Why levelness is a legitimate foundation performance indicator

 The reason may surprise you.
 The levelness of a slab-on-ground foundation has nothing to do with the structural performance of a foundation.
 Highways are ground-supported like slab-on-ground foundations.
 Highways are also not level.
 They have a crown in the middle and they slope downward toward the curb.
 No one thinks twice about this.
 The slope downward toward the curb is made so that rainwater will flow to the curb and then to a storm sewer system.
 The difference is that we are used to sloping roads.
 Most people are not used to their floors sloping.

-From an engineering perspective, we prefer the floors in a house not slope so much that it is noticeable.
+From an engineering perspective, we prefer the floors in a house not to slope so much that it is noticeable.

 Why slab-on-ground foundations are never level

-The surface levelness of a slab-on-foundation is determined by one factor and one factor alone: how the concrete is finished.
+The initial surface levelness of a slab-on-foundation is determined by one factor and one factor alone: how the concrete is finished.
 The tools used are hand tools.
 The workers have a limited amount of time to level out the slab surface before it gets too hard to work the concrete.
 Studies made by the American Constitute Institute show that about the best you can ask for is a slab surface that is plus or minus 3/4-inch.
 In addition, there can be a difference in elevation over 10-feet of as much as 1.25 inches.
 There can also be 1.5 inches difference in elevation between two points on the slab surface.

 Once the concrete begins to cure, the edges will curl potentially making the surface less level.
 So even if the concrete is dead level after finishing it will become out of level due to curling, something we have little control over.